Legend Profile: Stefano Mauri

 Then came the day of one of Lazio’s greatest moments in history: the 26th of May 2013.
 It is the day of the Coppa Italia final; with Lazio facing off against our fiercest rivals Roma.
 It was the first and only final ever between the two clubs.
 Stefano Mauri started the game on the bench and with the game very tight (with very little chances for both sides) Mauri was brought on in the 54th min.
 17 minutes after his introduction, Mauri played a great 1-2 with Antonio Candreva, who placed a cross into the box, met by Senad Lulic, who put Lazio 1-0 up.
 It was a glorious moment for every Lazio fan and one that will forever live in our minds.
 Stefano Mauri would be the one to lift the cup high in the sky.

 On 9 July 2015, Stefano Mauri announced that he would be leaving Lazio after almost ten years with the club.
 However, on 21 August 2015, it was announced that Mauri would be re-joining the club.
-His contact expired the following year and on 11 January 2017, Mauri joined Serie B side Brescia.
+His contract expired the following year and on 11 January 2017, Mauri joined Serie B side, Brescia.